Automated 2-component potting

 Numerous potting uses

 Even in complex, hard-to-access part geometries, electronics must be protected.
 As the miniaturisation of products continues, often the tiniest output volumes are required – so-called micro-potting.
-The mixing and dispensing systems dispense the tiniest quantities, down to approx. 0.05 g/s With dispensing nozzles of varying length and very fine interior diameters, the mixing head applies minuscule volumes very precisely in often very out-of-the-way part geometries.
+The mixing and dosing machines dispense the tiniest quantities, down to approx. 0.05 g/s With dosing nozzles of varying length and very fine interior diameters, the mixing head applies minuscule volumes very precisely in often very out-of-the-way part geometries.

 The polyurethane-based FERMADUR and silicone-based FERMASIL potting products, with material properties such as hardness, tensile strength and temperature resistance, are flexible in application.
 They are adjustable to the most varied conditions and requirements of the part to be potted.